Skip to content

 Create linked NAT rule

-With Create linked NAT rule, a Source NAT rule can be created directly from the Firewall Rule.
+With Create linked NAT rule a source NAT rule can be created directly from the firewall rule.
 This Linked NAT Rule then appears in the NAT rule table.

 Web filtering